VincentWei/mgeff/README.md

 mGEff is a component of MiniGUI, which provides an animation framework on MiniGUI.

-This is mGEff v1.0.x for MiniGUI Version 3.0.x or later.
+This is the mainline release of mGEff for MiniGUI Version 3.0.x or later.

+## Prerequisites

+    * MiniGUI: v3.0.10 or later
+    * mGPlus: v1.2.0 or later

 ## Building Instructions

-To build libmgeff:
+To build and install mGEff:

 	$ cmake .
 	$ make; sudo make install